Skip to main content

 (Pro tips: Search in the morning, before they've spent their advertising budget for the day.
 Also, use an incognito browser to avoid your own search history clouding your results.)

-2. Know your total number of sales over that same time.
+2. Your total number of sales

-3. Know your total number of customers over the same time.
+3. Your total number of customers

-Next steps to setting a marketing budget that works for you
+Next steps to setting a marketing budget

 ZoeDigitalDownload-BuyersGuide-COVER